harpreetsgill/simple-dwelling/README.md

 ## Simple Dwelling

-website for a website that showcases minimal architecture
+website for Simple Dwelling, built using React.js, Next.js and Notion